ikuhamada/state-doc/manual.rst

 &PDOS ... &END | &AOLDOS ... &END
-  This block is used to define the parameters needed to calculated PDOS (AOLDOS) in the legacy STATE format.
+  This block is used to define the parameters needed to calculated PDOS (AOLDOS) either in the legacy STATE format or in the free(-like) format.
+In the case of the legacy STATE format it looks as follows:

   Syntax::